Simplicial Embeddings Improve Sample Efficiency in Actor-Critic Agents: Discussion

 \section{Discussion}

 Our results demonstrate that geometric priors on representation space can substantially improve the efficiency of deep RL agents.
 By constraining features to a product of simplices, SEM yields bounded and sparse embeddings that avoid feature collapse and neuron dormancy under non-stationarity.
-This lightweight inductive bias requires no auxiliary losses, adds effectively zero computational cost (see~\autoref{tbl:wallClockTime}), and consistently improves sample efficiency and asymptotic return across various actor–critic methods and a diverse set of benchmarks.

-Unlike existing model-based approaches in RL which use discrete state-embeddings~\citep{hansen2023td, hafner2020mastering, hafner2023mastering, scannell2025discrete}, SEM does not require auxiliary objectives or additional networks.
-Surprisingly, we find that the benefits of SEM are most pronounced when applied to the actor’s penultimate layer, where feature geometry most directly shapes policy gradients.
+This lightweight inductive bias requires no auxiliary losses, adds effectively zero computational cost (see~\autoref{tbl:wallClockTime}), and consistently improves sample efficiency and asymptotic return across actor–critic methods and diverse benchmarks.
+Unlike existing model-based RL approaches using discrete state embeddings~\citep{hansen2023td, hafner2020mastering, hafner2023mastering, scannell2025discrete}, SEM does not require auxiliary objectives or additional networks.
+Surprisingly, its benefits are most pronounced when applied to the actor’s penultimate layer, where feature geometry most directly shapes policy gradients.
 Our analyses indicate that SEM alleviates several optimization difficulties in deep RL \citep{moalla2024no,juliani2024a}.
 By preserving effective rank, bounding feature norms, and reducing critic disagreement, SEM provides more reliable gradients and stabilizes the bootstrapped targets that often undermine critic training.
 These effects highlight representation geometry as a simple but powerful lever for stabilizing learning under non-stationarity.

 \paragraph{Limitations and Future Work.} SEM is not a universal remedy.
 In tasks with extreme distribution shift or very sparse rewards, feature collapse and critic drift may still occur, and SEM introduces hyperparameters ($L$, $V$, $\tau$) that require light tuning to balance sparsity and capacity.
 For consistency and computational efficiency, we adopted the baseline models’ default hyperparameters across all experiments.
 Nonetheless, RL agents are notably sensitive to these choices~\citep{ceron2024on,JMLR:v25:23-0183}, and ideally each experimental setting would undergo a dedicated hyperparameter search, though this is often computationally prohibitive.
 Moreover, our experiments focus on continuous control and Atari; its impact on large-scale vision or language-conditioned RL remains untested.
 Future work should investigate adaptive schedules for $(L,V,\tau)$, and integration in more general-purpose algorithms such as MR.Q~\citep{fujimototowards}, which combine multiple objectives and scale across domains.
 Another direction is to examine whether SEM benefits value-based algorithms, and to explore both its potential for scaling network architectures \citep{ceron2024value,sokar2025dont} and its interaction with architectural priors (e.g., MoEs, Residual Nets) \citep{ceron2024mixtures,castanyer2025stable,kooi2025hadamaxencodingelevatingperformance}.